MMagTech/EZUpdater/README.md

     - **Delete Model**: Click the "Delete Model" button to remove the selected model.
     - **Create Backup**: Click the "Create Backup" button to create a backup of the phone book.
     - **Save Changes**: Click the "Save Changes" button to save the modifications and upload them to the FTP server.

+## Compiling to an Executable on Windows

+You can compile the Python script into an executable using `PyInstaller`.
+Follow the steps below:

+1. Install `PyInstaller`:
+    ```bash
+    pip install pyinstaller
+    ```

+2. Compile the script into an executable:
+    ```bash
+    pyinstaller --onefile EZUpdater.py
+    ```

+3. After the process completes, you will find the executable in the `dist` folder.

 ## Contributing